-Update 1/30/2019: The pumped-up variant of the upcoming GLB family has once again crossed paths with our spies who were able to shoot a few more pictures of the crossover, which we’ve added below.
+The pumped-up variant of the upcoming GLB family has once again crossed paths with our spies who were able to shoot new pictures of the crossover, which we’ve added below along with new information on the powertrain after the introduction of the A-Class-based A35 models.
+(Update 3/27/2019)

-Mercedes continues the development of the high-performance AMG GLB 35 compact SUV, with testing now taking place in much colder climates.
+Mercedes continues the development of the high-performance AMG GLB 35 compact SUV, with testing now taking place in warmer climates.

 Power will go to all four wheels via a seven-speed dual-clutch transmission, with the all-wheel drive system being a revised version of that in the previous A45 AMG.
 A model-specific adaptive suspension and a range of chassis reinforcements will make sure the 2020 AMG GLB 35 offers more agility and sharper responses.